TheBrusMeister/LCPTechTest/README.md

 # LPCTechTest
-Repository for LPC tech test.
+Repository for LCP tech test.

 Summary:
 I have created a Data API for handling the Client related information.
 This API would then be consumed by a front end application to then be able to perform the associated actions.
 A front end has not been created for this rest api as part of this test.